canjs/can-stache-bindings/docs/to-parent.md

 @demo demos/can-stache-bindings/to-parent-function.html

 Notice that `@` is used to prevent reading the function.
+You can read more about the [@ operator in the can-stache docs](https://canjs.com/doc/can-stache/keys/at.html).